 However, when you pair the KDL40EX720 with a pair of active shutter glasses, you are stepping into a whole new world of video.
 For starters, note the delivery speed of the video, 240 Hz, or four times the speed of standard LCD displays.
 The way it works is this: Each image is delivered twice to each lens of your shuttered glasses.
 At the right moment, the active glasses actually turn off all video to one eye, while delivering enhanced video to the other eye.
 It is done so quickly that you don't notice it, although in 120 Hz systems it might be possible.

 At this moment, though, the eyeglass lens that had been shuttered dark is turned back on and your other eye is delivered an enhanced video so that you have what is termed a "total immersion 3D experience."
 To put it another way, supposed you were watching a movie such as the "Lord of the Rings: Return of the King."
 If you have seen the film, you probably remember some of the more startling scenes where giants swing their axes narrowly missing the heroes as hordes of ghostly soldiers engulf the capital in the climactic battle.
+With the Bravia, you would actually see the hordes of soldiers rush past you at the enemy as they ran from the field.
+And, in the climactic scene, you would see a deliriously happy Golum holding his prized "precious," not realizing he is falling to his doom with the ring.
+The 3D is so real you feel you are there.

 That perhaps is why the 40-inch LCD KDL40EX720 is such a hit with video aficionados.
 Not only that, though, you also have a number of inputs and outputs that allow you to use the KDL40EX720 as a video device for any Bravia-compatible electronic gear.
 For example, if you have a Bravia-compatible Blu-ray player and want to play a 3D movie and its stereo audio tracks on it, all you do is slip in the HDMI connector and the KDL40EX720 delivers crisp, clean video.